-Mikhail Fridman is an international businessman, investor and philanthropist, who is a co-founder and member of the Board of Directors of Genesis Philanthropy Group.
+Mikhail Fridman is an international businessman, investor and philanthropist, who is a co-founder and trustee of Genesis Philanthropy Group entities.

 Mikhail was born into a Jewish family, in Lvov, Ukraine.
 Mikhail graduated from school in 1980, where he won school Olympiads in physics and mathematics.
 After graduating from one of the top universities in Moscow, he started as an entrepreneur.
 Together with several partners he has built private businesses from the bottom up, in retail banking; telecoms; insurance and water.